 Invest at least $400,000 in a local Antiguan business.

 Invest in Real Estate

 Invest $200,000 (including fees) in pre-approved real estate.

 The University Fund

 Donate $150,000 to the University of the West Indies Fund.

 So, how exactly do you get an Antigua and Barbuda citizenship by investment?

-There are three options set out by the Antiguan government, but the reality is much simpler.
+There are four options set out by the Antiguan government, but the reality is much simpler.
 Despite there being a possibility to invest in real estate or local businesses, the vast majority of applicants (97%) choose to make a contribution to the National Development Fund.

 That’s because it requires the lowest amount of investment, even though you can potentially see a return on investment on your real estate or business.

 Ultimately, it’s up to you to choose which route you want to go, but we strongly urge you to consider a donation to keep things simple.
 Look for businesses or real estate investments elsewhere – the world is full of opportunities.